thanhdanh27600/chessbest/README.md

 ## Usage

 1. Start a classic game (or puzzle) on chess.com.
-2. ChessBest will automatically run.
+2. Chessbest will automatically run.
 3. The chess engine's status can be seen on the extension icon (popup).
 4. You may need to make one move to see the response.